cm-tle-pred/cm-tle-pred.github.io/index.md

 ## Model Saving, Loading, and Rollback

-When exploring different neural network architectures as well as choice of loss function and optimizer hyperparameters, there was a need for loading models which were trained in previous sessions, or to roll back current iterations to an earlier epoch when experiments failed.
-Manually saving and loading files was tedius and prone to human errors, and a system was developed to automatically save the model, epoch and loss history, loss function, and optimizer whenever a new epoch is completed.
+When exploring different neural network architectures as well as the choice of loss function and optimizer hyperparameters, there was a need for loading models which were trained in previous sessions, or to roll back current iterations to an earlier epoch when experiments failed.
+Manually saving and loading files was tedious and prone to human errors, and a system was developed to automatically save the model, epoch and loss history, loss function, and optimizer whenever a new epoch is completed.
 When the model performance was deemed not satisfactory, an automatic rollback to the previous best version could be triggered.
 Manual loading to a previous state of the model was also supported by this system.
 These enhancements allowed for quick iterative tuning of hyperparameters and also prevented loss of progress when the training process encountered errors.

 [Back to Top](#table-of-contents)